 There is no one best course of study for all students.
 By offering a a wide range of courses at different levels, we hope to give each student the opportunity to work with his guidance counselor to craft a course of studies that challenges him to do his best work, appeals to his interests and strengths, and prepares him well for college and beyond.

 Students received information sheets about requesting courses.
-They will review their options with their counselors in March and early April and then make their selections.
+They will review their options with their counselors in late February and early March and then make their selections.
 Parents are encouraged to discuss this process with their sons.
 Counselors and the Vice Principal for Academics will review student choices and make modifications as needed to ensure that each student is meeting his graduation requirements and has selected courses that are right for him.